Sir Richard Onslow, 1st Baronet: Family

-Onslow's widow, Dame Anne, died of influenza at Grand Parade, Brighton on 31 January 1837 aged 85 year.
+Onslow's widow, Dame Anne, died of influenza at Grand Parade, Brighton, on 31 January 1837 aged 85 year.
 She was buried with her granddaughter at St Nicholas church northern burial ground, Brighton.
-A note found after her death and addressed to her son Sir Henry Onslow Bart, contained the following message: When I am no more, I hope I am going to a world of comfort after all the sorrows I have experienced in this.
+A note found after her death and addressed to her son, Sir Henry Onslow, contained the following message: "When I am no more, I hope I am going to a world of comfort after all the sorrows I have experienced in this."